ProjectLibertyLabs/gateway/docs/src/README.md

 ### Content Publishing Service

-The Content Publishing Service is a service enabling the creation of new content related activity on Frequency.
+The Content Publishing Service enables the creation of new content-related activity on Frequency.

-- Create posts to be broadcast publicly
+- Create posts to publicly broadcast
 - Create replies to posts
 - Create reactions to posts
 - Create updates to existing content
 - Request deletion of content
-- Media attachement storage with [IPFS](https://ipfs.tech)
+- Store and attach media with [IPFS](https://ipfs.tech)

 ### Content Watcher Service

-The Content Watcher Service is a service enabling processing external content from Frequency.
-Feed content through your custom webhooks to connect to the larger ecosystem of content.
+The Content Watcher Service enables the processing of content external from Frequency and feeding content through custom webhooks to connect to the larger ecosystem of content.

 - Parses and validates Frequency content
 - Filterable webhooks